heremaps/gluecodium/docs/franca.md

         }
     }

-### Struct field: NotNull
+### Struct field, Attribute, Method parameter: NotNull

-This FDEPL property controls whether the given field in the given Franca struct can have a `null` value (`nil` in Swift).
+This FDEPL property controls whether the given element of Instance type (see "Instance reference" above) can have a `null` value (`nil` in Swift).
 Default value is `false`, i.e. the field is nullable.

+**Note:** This property applies to elements (fields, attributes and parameters) of Instance type.
+For all other types these elements have the "not null" behavior by default.

 **Note:** In generated Swift code this property controls whether the field has an "optional" type or not, therefore enforcing (non-)nullability on compile time.
 For Java and C++ generated code the